reactive-python/reactpy/docs/source/adding-interactivity/components-with-state.rst

 Adding State to Components
 --------------------------

-To use the ``use_state()`` hook to create a state variable and setter in the :ref:`example above <When Variables Aren't Enough>` we'll first import it:
+To create a state variable and state setter with :func:`~idom.core.hooks.use_state` hook as described above, we'll begin by importing it:

 .. testcode::

     from idom import use_state

-Then we'll make the following changes to our code from before:
+Then we'll make the following changes to our code :ref:`from before <When Variables Aren't Enough>`:

 .. code-block:: diff